vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 All required packages are now installed and the required configurations are in place in the bootstrap virtual machine.
 The next step is to deploy the Tanzu Kubernetes Grid management cluster.

-## <a id=importbaseimage> </a> **Import Base Image template for TKG Cluster Deployment:**
+## <a id="importbaseimage"> </a> **Import Base Image template for TKG Cluster Deployment:**

 Before you proceed with the management cluster creation, ensure that the base image template is imported into vSphere and is available as a template.
 To import a base image template into vSphere:

-- Go to the [Tanzu Kubernetes Grid downloads](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-151&productId=988&rPId=49705) page, and download a Tanzu Kubernetes Grid OVA for the cluster nodes.
+- Go to the [Tanzu Kubernetes Grid downloads](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-151&productid="988&rPId=49705) page, and download a Tanzu Kubernetes Grid OVA for the cluster nodes. "
   - For the **management cluster**, this must be either Photon or Ubuntu based Kubernetes v1.22.5 OVA
     Note: Custom OVA with a custom Tanzu Kubernetes release (TKr) is also support, as described in [Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-build-images-index.html)
   - For **workload clusters,** OVA can have any supported combination of OS and Kubernetes version, as packaged in a Tanzu Kubernetes release